La revue diligente : comment éviter les pièges lors d'un transfert d'entreprise

 • Contracts with customers, suppliers and partners

-• Disputes and litigation in progress
+• Current disputes and litigation

 • Regulatory compliance and necessary licenses